Bernhard Stempfle: Biography

-Stempfle entered the priesthood in 1904.
+Stempfle was born in Munich.
+He entered the priesthood in 1904.
 He joined the Hieronymite order (the Poor Hermits of Saint Jerome) in Italy.
 In the years leading up to the First World War, he wrote for the Corriere della Sera and various other German and Italian papers.
 Following the outbreak of war, he returned to Munich, performed pastoral work at the university, and established close contacts with Reform Catholic elements (i.e., elements that opposed political Catholicism, and politicians they regarded as too willing to make compromises with the Jews and "atheistic" socialists) in the city, especially the nationalistic Hofklerus at St. Kajetan.
 In 1919, he first began publishing in the Münchener Beobachter, where he wrote relentlessly on the destructive influence of Jewish atheism and on the moral acceptability and necessity of ruthless persecution of Jews, even as far as pogroms, pursued in defense of the faith and institutions of the Catholic Church, and the example provided throughout the years by anti-Semitic leaders within the hierarchy.
 By 1920, he was a leader of the secretive anti-republican Organisation Kanzler (Orka) and by 1923 he was the chief editor of the anti-Semitic daily Miesbacher Anzeiger and a leading journalistic figure within the broader volkish-anti-Semitic movement in Catholic Bavaria.
+Stempfle was involved in numerous feme murders, particularly the murder of Wilhelm Hörnlein.

 He was also a regular confidant of Hitler.
-In the same year he left the order because of its lack of members and order was dissolved.
-He no longer had priestly functions after that even though he was still called father.
+In the same year he left the order because of its lack of members and the order was dissolved.
+Although he no longer had priestly functions after that, he was still referred to as "Father".